-Last month, while heading southbound on Orange Blossom Trail [OBT], my eyes gravitated to a billboard with a message that didn’t quite sit right with me…
+Last month, while heading southbound on Orange Blossom Trail [OBT] in Orlando, FL my eyes gravitated to a billboard with a message that didn’t quite sit right with me.

-To ensure that my eyes weren’t being deceived, I made a quick U-turn to get a better look.
+To ensure I wasn’t being deceived, I made a quick U-turn to get a second look.

 “Single Black Feline” -Etc.